Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Plan and view work across multiple teams, projects, and releases with Advanced Roadmaps.

-This page refers to the roadmap view in Jira Software and not Advanced Roadmaps, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the timeline view in Jira Software and not Advanced Roadmaps, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.

-Unless otherwise noted, the roadmap view in Jira Software is the same for both company-managed and team-managed projects.
+Unless otherwise noted, the timeline view in Jira Software is the same for both company-managed and team-managed projects.

-If your roadmap is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:
+If your timeline is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:

 In order to roll up dates: